lsspkk/finnish-news-tools/translator/README.md

     azure:
       subscription_key: YOUR_KEY  # Or use .env: AZURE_TRANSLATOR_KEY1
-      region: westeurope # Or use .env: AZURE_REGION
+      region: westeurope # Or use .env: AZURE_TRANSLATOR_REGION

 ## Usage